Child mental health crisis: Mental health professionals with KU Med push to educate more in the medical field

-WICHITA, Kan (KSNW) – The pandemic is causing a shortage of nearly everything from computer chips to homes, and now even child psychologists and psychiatrists.
+WICHITA, Kan (KSNW) – The pandemic is causing a shortage of nearly everything from computer chips to homes and even child psychologists and psychiatrists.

-Dr. Rachel Brown, chair of the Dept. of Psychiatry and Behavioral Sciences for KU Med Wichita. said in the Wichita area there are only about six child psychiatrists and that is not enough to take care of the many mental health issues stemming from the pandemic.
-The department is working to get more health professionals educated on mental health.
+Dr. Rachel Brown, chair of the Department of Psychiatry and Behavioral Sciences for KU Med Wichita, said there are only about six child psychiatrists in the Wichita area.
+That is not enough to take care of the many mental health issues stemming from the pandemic.
+So the department is working on getting more health professionals educated on mental health.

-Dr. Pate said nationally they are seeing double the suicide rates and with a growing need for mental health care, there are not enough resources in Kansas.
+Dr. Pate said nationally, they see double the suicide rates, and with a growing need for mental health care, there are not enough resources in Kansas.

 “We’ve seen an upsurge in need from mental health services,” Dr. Brown said.

-Dr. Pate said 99 Kansas counties are under-served for children’s mental health care.
-In partnership with the Kansas Department of Health and Environment (KDHE), the Dept. of Pediatrics and Dept. of Psychiatry with KU Med are educating Kansas health professionals.
+Dr. Pate said 99 Kansas counties are underserved for children’s mental health care.
+In partnership with the Kansas Department of Health and Environment (KDHE), the Department of Pediatrics and Department of Psychiatry with KU Med educating Kansas health professionals.

 The Kansas Kids-Map now has providers from 43 counties in the state, educating medical staff through regular clinic video calls.
 Even a hotline pediatrician can call at any time for advice from those in the mental health field.